 Under the 2000 Plan and 2006 Plan, certain eligible individuals may be given the opportunity to purchase the Company's common stock at a price not less than the par value of the shares.
 The Company's board of directors determines the purchase price at its sole discretion.
-The purchase price paid for restricted stock awards granted to date has been equal to the fair market value at the date of grant.
 Shares awarded or sold under the 2000 Plan and 2006 Plan are subject to certain special forfeiture conditions, rights of repurchase, rights of first refusal and other transfer restrictions as the Company's board of directors may determine.
-Under most circumstances, the right of repurchase shall lapse with respect to the first 25% of the purchased shares when the purchaser completes 12 months of continuous service and shall lapse an additional 1/48 of the purchased shares when the purchaser completes each month of continuous service thereafter.
-Unless otherwise provided in the stock purchase agreement, any right to repurchase the shares at the original purchase price upon termination of the purchaser's service shall lapse with respect to the number of shares that would vest over a 12 month period or shall lapse to all remaining shares if the Company is subject to a change of control before the purchaser's service terminates or if the purchaser is subject to an involuntary termination within 12 months following a change of control.
+Under most circumstances, the right of repurchase shall lapse with respect to the first 25% of the purchased shares when the purchaser completes 12 months of continuous service and shall lapse as to an additional 1/48 of the purchase dishares when the purchaser service thereafter.
+Under the 2000 Plan, unless otherwise provided in the stock purchase agreement, upon the termination of the purchaser's service, any right to repurchase the shares at the original purchase price shall lapse with respect to the number of shares that would vest over a 12 month period or shall lapse as to all remaining shares if the Company is subject to a change of control before the purchaser's service terminates or if the purchase is subject to an involuntary termination within 12 months following a change of control.
 No restricted shares were purchased or granted during 2005.
-In March 2006, 111 shares of restricted stock were purchased by a board member.
-The purchase price of these shares was \$8.98 per share.
-The shares are not subject to any vesting schedule.
-In April 2006, the Company's board of directors awarded 191 shares of restricted stock at a fair value of \$8.98 per share to certain employees of the Company.
+In March 2006, 111 shares of restricted stock were purchased by a board of directors awarded 191 shares of restricted stock at a fair value of \$8.98 per share to certain employees of the Company.

-9. 401(k) Plan
+10.401(k) Plan

 The Company has a 401(k) plan (the "Plan") covering all eligible employees.
 The Plan allows for a discretionary employer match.
-The Company incurred and expensed \$20 and \$30 for the three months ended June 30, 2005 and 2006, respectively, and expensed \$41 and \$57 for the six months ended June 30, 2005 and 2006, respectively, in Plan match contributions.
+The Company incurred and expensed \$20 and \$30 for the three months ended September 30, 2005 and 2006, respectively, and expensed \$61 and \$87 for the nine months ended September 30, 2005 and 2006, respectively, in Plan match contributions.

-10. Related Parties
+11. Related Parties